albertomh/Nacar/README.md

 ### Translators
 Translators are packages that take a Python object (previously parsed from a YAML blueprint) and turn it into a Nacar application written in a target language such as Bash.
-Translators live in the `translate` package.
-Here you will also find an `itranslator.py` interface that defines the methods a translator should implement.
+Translators live in the `translate` package along with an `itranslator.py` interface that defines the methods a translator should implement.
 [Click here](docs/Translators.md) to read more about Translators.